 It has not always been about acquainting oneself with the resident spirits inside the Châteauesque structure built between 1904 and 1908.

 The 71-year-old worked in the hotel during the 1960s and was a lot more skeptical when it came to things that went bump in the night.

-There are various apparitions spotted within the halls of the Empress, as well as the exterior, but there are at least three well-known residents haunting the corridors of the century-old hotel.
+There are various apparitions spotted within the halls of the Empress, as well as the exterior, but at least three well-known residents are haunting the corridors of the century-old hotel.